alvarogarcia7/blog_source/content/blog/draft_ideas-for-new-posts.md

   another variation would be: from legacy reach a clean state, from overengineered reach a clean state. compare both paths: cost, easiness, ways of working, pleasantness, etc

+2017-02-27 1132 AGB

+The discussion of composition vs inheritance for console commands
+  - by chris j,
+  - reference to the clojure bot, that serves as a platform
+  - combinatorial explosion of commands when inheriting
+  - power to compose commands when composition
+  - example: find-infra folders, then list/check/update -> ...